Business and Marketing Program SummarySummary of the programs and service that support business and marketing.

 The federal Carl D. Perkins Vocational and Technical Education Act provides funds annually to support state and local business and marketing education programs.

-The largest career-technical education enrollment in California is Business and Marketing Education, serving over 650,000 students annually.
+Business and Marketing Education, serves over 90,000 students annually.
 Additionally, the California Department of Education supports two career-technical student organizations–DECA and FBLA.
-These two leadership training organizations annually serve over 9,200 students.
+These two leadership training organizations annually serve over 12,000 students.

 More than 4,000 instructional programs in Business Education are offered in secondary schools, Regional Occupational Centers/Programs, and adult schools.